-- Explain the foundations and theories of gifted education. - Use knowledge of development and the characteristics of gifted students as learners to design curricula appropriate for them. - Recognize individual learning differences among diverse gifted learners when planning curricula. - Create learning environments that foster creativity, cultural understanding, and positive social interactions among diverse learners. - Use knowledge about the role of language and communication in talent development to help gifted learners succeed in school. - Use instructional strategies that are appropriate for gifted students. - Use assessment techniques for placement and monitoring the progress of gifted students. - Reflect on ethical and professional practices including their own attitudes, behaviors and ways of communicating with diverse learners. - Collaborate effectively with families, other educators, and related service providers associated with gifted learners.
+- Explain the foundations and theories of gifted education and talent development. - Apply knowledge of the development and characteristics of diverse gifted students to design appropriate curricula within inclusive classroom settings. - Create learning environments that foster creativity, cultural understanding, and positive social interactions among diverse gifted learners. - Use assessment techniques for identification, placement, and monitoring progress of gifted learners, including students who are twice exceptional. - Reflect on ethical and professional practices including their own attitudes, behaviors, and ways of communicating with diverse gifted learners and their families. - Collaborate effectively with families, other educators, and related service providers to meet the unique needs of gifted learners.

-885.501 The Gifted Learner 885.510 Curriculum, Assessment, and Instruction for Gifted Learners 885.512 The Gifted/Learning Disabled Learner 885.604 Social and Emotional Needs of the Gifted 885.505 Creativity and Critical Thinking 885.820 Practicum in Gifted Education
+885.501 The Gifted Learner

+885.510 Curriculum, Assessment, and Instruction for Gifted Learners

+885.512 The Gifted/Learning Disabled Learner

+885.604 Social and Emotional Needs of the Gifted

+885.505 Creativity and Critical Thinking

+885.820 Practicum in Gifted Education